gabrielmendes98/dev-connect/README.md

 ## TODO

-- Add absolute imports
-- Block lower layers to import from upper layers
 - Add notification pattern for errors to avoid throwing errors one by one
 - Add pre-commit hook
-- Refactor architecture drawing to add new presentation layer
+- Refactor architecture drawing to add new presentation layer and reflect domain changes
 - Improve Dependency Injection and remove it from app.ts
 - Add more tests
 - Improve error handling on usecases
 - Implement GraphQL DataLoader for Discussion.tags resolver
 - Refactor my bootstrap and DI system
 - Resolve all TODOs
+- Add logger and remove console.log

 ## The domain